While there is no direct formula to get the word count in Google Sheets, you can easily get it by using a combination of a few functions.

 =IF(A2="","",COUNTIF(SPLIT(A2," "),"the"))

 The above formula uses a similar SPLIT function to get a list of each word (that is separated by a space character).
-And with this set of words, I have used the COUNTIF function to only count the words that match the criteria word – which is ‘the’
+And with this set of words, I have used the COUNTIF function to only count the words that match the selected text.
+In this case, the criteria word is ‘the’.

 The same logic can apply when you want to find the word count while excluding a specific word or text string.